2020 ASGCA Winter Meeting

 – Andy Staples, ASGCA (President and Owner, Staples Golf Design, Scottsdale, Arizona)

 – Representative from National Links Trust

-Noon – Lunch, including a retrospective on the life of Alice Dye, ASGCA
+Noon – Lunch, including a retrospective on the lives of Alice and Pete Dye, ASGCA

-The ASGCA Past President will be remembered for the deep and long-lasting impact she has had on the golf industry by some of those she influenced along the way.
+The ASGCA Past Presidents will be remembered for the deep and long-lasting impact they have had on the golf industry by some of those they influenced along the way.

 1:30 p.m. – Collaboration: How and Why Working Together Works

 Examples of why, how and when it makes sense for industry members to join forces, including architects/superintendents/developers/shapers.